Nothing But ‘Net – Week #15 – 01/20/2025 – Overtime Games, Good And Bad

 Who Else Played?

-Ian Burns played for 3 minutes in the CSU game, but didn’t attempt a shot.
+Ian Burns played for 2 minutes, but didn’t attempt a shot.

-Howard Eisley Jr. played for 3 minutes in the CSU game, and missed his only shot attempt.
+Howard Eisley Jr. played for 1 minute, and missed his only shot attempt.

 Who Didn’t Play?